-As we’ve seen time and time again, PR can be an incredibly powerful tool for your startup.
-From helping you shape your narrative and announcing yourself to the world, to driving leads and investor interest, PR has proven itself to be one of the most effective ways to get heard in this incredibly noisy startup word.
+As we’ve seen time and time again, driving pr for your startup can be an incredibly powerful tool.
+From helping you shape your narrative and announcing yourself to the world, to driving leads and investor interest, startup PR has proven itself to be one of the most effective ways to get heard in this incredibly noisy startup word.

 As Upfront Ventures Managing Partner Mark Suster has noted:

-“Once your firm (startup) is ready for marketing I personally can’t think of any marketing budget that is more effective that PR.”
+“Once your firm (startup) is ready for marketing I personally can’t think of any marketing budget that is more effective than PR.”

 1. Don’t do an automated email blast with the media; they never go well